World Modeling for Autonomous Wheel Loaders: Wheel loader world models

 The net outcome of $N$ sequential loading actions is thus given by the sum

 with initial pile state $H'_0 = H_1$.
-The predictions are associated with some error, which accumulates over repeated loadings from the same pile.
-The \emph{accumulated error} in the pile state and the loading performance over a planning horizon of $N$ cycles are
+The predictions are associated with some error, that accumulates over repeated loadings from the evolving pile.
+The \emph{accumulated error} in the pile state and loading performance over a horizon of $N$ cycles is

 When solving the problem of finding the sequence of dig locations and loading actions that maximize the net performance $\widehat{\bm{\mathcal{P}}}_{1:N}$, it is beneficial to use gradient-based optimization methods.
-These require the sought function $\bm{\Psi}$ to be differentiable with respect to $\bm{a}$, and the speed of evaluating the function and its derivative to be sufficiently fast.
+These require the sought function $\bm{\Psi}$ to be differentiable with respect to $\bm{a}$.